hplgit/virtual-classroom/src/message_new_student.rst

 .. code-block::

-	git status                        # Overview of files
+	git status                        # Overview of files that are changed git diff                          # List over changes
-	git diff                          # Differnce that are not staged for commit git log                           # List over the last commits git commit -a -m 'Some message'   # Commits all changes git reset                         # Removes all changes to the last commit
+	git log                           # List over the last commits git commit -a -m 'Some message'   # Commits all changes git reset                         # Removes all changes to the last commit